 Mona Serageldin presented a case study on “The Community Organizations Development Institute (CODI) in Thailand” at the Spring 2016 and Spring 2017 Cities by Design Seminar & Lecture Series for the Harvard University Graduate School of Design, along with I2UD.

 The presentation includes frameworks for community-based local initiatives, overviews of CODI activities in Thailand, similar programs in other locations, and images.
-Documents include a Case Study summary, a summary excerpt written by David Satterthwaite on CODI in Thailand, and Dr. Serageldin’s presentations from 2016 and 2017.
+Documents include a case study summary, a summary excerpt written by David Satterthwaite on CODI in Thailand, and Serageldin’s presentations from 2016 and 2017.

 Project Year:2016